 If you have applied for Medicine, Dentistry and/or Oral Health you will be invited to attend one interview which will include all programs.
-Please ensure you allocate your preferences on SATAC wisely.
-Eg, if you have no intentions to study Medicine, please do not preference Medicine and Dentistry.

 For all applicants, with the exception of Aboriginal and Torres Strait Islander Pathway applicants, interview eligibility is based on your performance in the UCAT ANZ, with each of sections 1-4 having equal weight.
 Section 5 of the UCAT ANZ (the Situational Judgment Test component) will only be used to determine eligibility of candidates in the lower rank with equal total score across the other four sections.